benayapaul/getUrlQueryString.js/README.md

-getUrlQS
+getUrlQueryString
 ========

-Getting query string from the url
+Getting url query string using getUrlQueryString plugin, which support Array and Object format. this plugin used for accessing the query string and url.